JetBrains/Qodana/topics/qodana-yaml.md

 <var name="code-inspection-profiles-ide-help-url" value="https://www.jetbrains.com/help/idea/?Customizing_Profiles"/>
 <var name="ide" value="IDE"/>

+<link-summary>Qodana runs are configured via the `qodana.yaml` configuration file contained in the root directory of your project.</link-summary>

 Qodana runs are configured via the `qodana.yaml` configuration file contained in the root directory of your project.
 Configuration settings of `qodana.yaml` override the default inspection profile settings and default configurations of Qodana linters.
 You can specify such overrides in the [HTML report](results.md),